Sunday, April 23, 2017

 Probably the most chilling scene for current viewers of this film, because what it predicts has come to pass, occurs when Haynesworth recruits Rhodes to help sell his candidate, Senator Worthington (ironically not “worth” much) Fuller (Marshall Neilan) as the next president.
 The fact that the rich Haynesworth is choosing the future national leader stresses the undermining of the democratic process.
 His group of political groomers watch a film in which Fuller gives a dignified, factual speech.
 But, Beanie, Rhodes’ old pal, yawns, and it is this type of person, who Rhodes calls a “bush monkey,” is the voter Fuller needs to win over.
 Rhodes basically tells Fuller that he must compromise his standards by reaching out to the uneducated to be victorious.
 The senator is a “product” to be sold, which today we would call his “brand.”
 Rhodes says Fuller needs “capsule slogans” (sound bites?) to quickly and simply get his sales pitch across.
 Rhodes says Fuller has to create a whole new personality, basically putting up a public façade which has nothing to do with his private self, much the same way Rhodes has done.
 He needs to have a nickname, and calls Fuller “Curly,” because of his receding hairline, which shows he has a sense of humor, and is not above making fun of himself.
 He tells Fuller to relax his jaw, because a tight-looking mouth makes him appear as a “sissy,” which implies that he must project traditional heterosexual manliness.
 Rhodes says that people don’t buy something they “respect,” they buy what they can “love.”
 He wants to take the mind out of politics and replace it with a sentimental appeal to the emotions.
 Basically, what he is advocating is a dumbing down of America, where leadership is achieved through a conglomerate of political shrewdness, big business, and celebrity.

 DePalma sees Rhodes as being in the next administration’s cabinet, which shows how far he sees the man’s reach can extend.
 But even a supporter such as Haynesworth, who wants to be the power behind the curtain, is wary about Rhodes’ tendency to, what we call now, “going rogue.”
 In fact, we see Rhodes telling Haynesworth to “shut up,” when he is in the middle of cooking up his latest TV show, where he will be the “Voice of Grassroots Wisdom,” spouting his philosophy on stage with a bunch of cornpone yes-men.
 Rhodes shows his egoism when he tells Marcia, “I’m not just an entertainer.
 I’m an influence, a wielder of opinion, a force … a force!”
+(What we now call an "influencer").

 On the new show, Fuller appears, acting like he is just one of those good old boys on the stage.
 Rhodes stops him whenever the senator uses a big word, making him substitute a simpler one.
 Fuller is now proclaiming the anti-Federal government stance of rural conservatives, saying that the American people have become used to being “coddled” from cradle to grave.
 He says that Daniel Boone didn’t need unemployment compensation.
-This rugged individualism, that Rhodes endorses, actually compromises his base of followers, although they don’t realize it because of Rhodes’ charisma, because it doesn’t take into account lay-offs, catastrophes (both natural and man-made), illnesses, and other afflictions that befall average folk who don’t have the resources that the rich have to endure hard times.
+This rugged individualism, that Rhodes endorses, actually compromises his base of followers, although they don’t realize it because of Rhodes’s charisma.
+It doesn’t take into account lay-offs, catastrophes (both natural and man-made), illnesses, and other afflictions that befall average folk who don’t have the resources that the rich have to endure hard times.

-Mel finds Marcia in a bar watching Rhodes’ TV show.
+Mel finds Marcia in a bar watching Rhodes’s TV show.
 He says that he left the TV station in Memphis, and has written an exposé on Rhodes, entitled Demagogue in Denim.
 He has found a company that will publish his book.
 He tells Marcia, who Mel sees still is drawn to Rhodes, that she is allowing herself to be used.
 Rhodes and she are making money though, even selling a line of “Mama Guitars” modeled after the one owned by Rhodes, which demonstrates how marketing can take something meaningful, and trivialize it.
 He says that she has allowed herself to be Rhodes’ “shock absorber,” cushioning the possible jarring effects of his ex-wife and ex-girlfriends.
 But, Mel says he didn’t spare himself in his book, since he lost part of his soul having worked for Rhodes.

 Rhodes finds DePalma coming out of Betty Lou’s bedroom.
 He wants to fire him, but he tells Rhodes he does not have the moral high ground, having cheated on Betty Lou.
 DePalma also owns 51 per cent of Rhodes Enterprises, so he is really the boss.
 DePalma also says that all he has to do to destroy Rhodes is to leak what he knows about him to the press.
 This scene shows how celebrities, even though they have money, power, and influence, lead a fragile existence because others prey upon their popularity, and their fame makes them a very visible target for those who want to undermine them.
-Betty Lou tries to take a page from Rhodes’ book, acting innocent, but Rhodes wrote the book, so he sees through her.
+Betty Lou tries to take a page from Rhodes’s book, acting innocent, but Rhodes wrote the book, so he sees through her.
 Since she has no corporate sway as does DePalma, he basically fires her as his wife, equating her to any employee who “flops.”
 She has caught the fame bug from him, saying she is supposed to perform her baton act on the Ed Sullivan Show.
-He will pay her severance, but he says she must remain back in Arkansas; he thus, denies her chance at stardom won off of his name.
+He will pay her severance, but he says she must remain back in Arkansas; he, thus, denies her chance at stardom won off of his name.

 Because she recognizes the horror she has engendered, Marcia runs out on Rhodes.
 In her absence, preparations for the next show fall into chaos without Marcia’s coordination.
 Rhodes is manic, yelling at his staff and belittling everybody on the set.
 He says he is used to ad-libbing, and goes on live, as usual, hypocritically saying that the family that prays together stays together.
 Marcia shows up and, at the end of the show, when the credits roll, and the sound is supposed to be turned off, she broadcasts Rhodes’ contemptuous words that he speaks to his onstage rednecks.
 He calls his audience “morons,” and says that he can “take chicken fertilizer and sell it to them as caviar.
 I can make them eat dog food and think it was steak … Good night you stupid idiots.
 Good night you miserable slobs.
 They’re a lot of trained seals.
 I toss them a dead fish and they’ll flap their flippers.”
 We then see his followers at home, watching their TV sets, and turning on the man they thought was their champion.
 DePalma, a despicable fellow who is just more quietly selfish than Rhodes, is already pitching someone to replace Rhodes.
 It is ironic that the instrument that created the Lonesome Rhodes phenomena, television, is used by Marcia to bring about his downfall.
 Kazan provides us with a metaphor for Rhodes’ fall (a sort of tarnished version of the expulsion from the biblical paradise), as we witness the audience’s rage at the same time he goes down an elevator, the camera focusing on each successive descending floor number.